Mary Kathryn (Kate) DAHLGREN, Ph.D.

 ROSIE SMITH, B.S.

 Rosie graduated magna cum laude from Tufts University in 2010 with a B.S. in Biopsychology.
-Prior to joining the Cognitive and Clinical Neuroimaging Core (CCNC), she worked in several clinical and pre-clinical research labs, exploring interests in oncology, vision, and neuroscience research; while working with animal models of drug use and cognition, she developed an interest in the neurobiological associations between these behaviors and processes.
-Since joining the CCNC in 2014, she has gained experience with neuroimaging, clinical scale administration, and neuropsychological evaluation.
-In addition, Rosie manages the preparation and submission of IRB documents, maintains the group’s regulatory binders, and assists with the development of novel research studies in the CCNC.
+Prior to joining the Cognitive and Clinical Neuroimaging Core (CCNC), she worked in several clinical and pre-clinical research labs, exploring interests in oncology, vision, and neuroscience research; while working with animal models of drug use and cognition, she developed an interest in the neurobiological basis of these processes.
+Since joining the CCNC in 2014, she has gained extensive experience with clinical scale administration, neuropsychological evaluation, and neuroimaging, along with overseeing the implementation of a variety of observational studies and clinical trials.
+Rosie manages the regulatory and compliance-related activities for the group, such as interfacing with the FDA and IRB, and assists with the development of novel research studies.
+Rosie is currently obtaining her Masters in Regulatory Affairs and Health Policy from the Massachusetts College of Pharmacy and Health Sciences (MCPHS).

 For information about our collaborators, click here.